dobell733/summar-sci/README.md

-# summar-sci
+# SummarSci
-Scientific research article summarizer using a fine-tuned gpt 3.5 turbo model.
+SummarSci is a scientific research article summarizer that uses a fine-tuned gpt 3.5 turbo model.